foreverphoenix/the-phoenix-flavour/content/skyrim-se/introduction/_index.md

 | <span style= "color: red"><i class="fas fa-minus-circle"></i></span> | You will learn nothing about modding or utilising the required tools. |
 | <span style= "color: red"><i class="fas fa-minus-circle"></i></span> | You will miss out on the Customisation options that the manual guide offers. |

+### Legacy of the Dragonborn

+Thanks to Lively, the Wabbajack installer now features an optional [Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/11802) profile with full integration of the mod plus a few extras for those cannot live without the museum.

 ## About The Guide

 ### Features